So, You Think You Love Horses?

 Dock

-[Anatomy of the Horse] The lowest vertebral bone segment of a horse's spine before the tail.
+[Anatomy of the Horse] The lowest vertebral bone segment of a horse's spine and its covering tissue and skin before ending in the hair of the tail.

 -